All You Need to Know Before Visiting Schonbrunn Palace

 Maki-e is an art technique that involves drawing pictures, patterns, or letters with lacquer on lacquerware, and then sprinkling metal powder, such as gold or silver, on the lacquered surface.

 When you arrive at the room, try also to appreciate the visuals on these complex panels.
-They offer not just basic Asian brush strokes and forms, instead, illustrations of mythologies and daily routines in the nations of East Asia.
+They offer not just basic Asian brush strokes and forms, but illustrations of mythologies and daily routines in the nations of East Asia.

 Positioned below the panels are intricate furnishings and vases from Japan and China, enhancing the overall appeal of the rooms.